 Children attend games as spectators.
-Images of children may appear as part of the crowd on match days and be reproduced in official Saracens Rugby Club promotional material and appear in the public domain.
-Saracens Rugby Club's terms and conditions of ticket purchase and standard ground regulations state that that images can be taken of fans within the crowd and used in promotional material.
+Images of children may appear as part of the crowd on match days and be reproduced in official Saracens promotional material and appear in the public domain.
+Saracens terms and conditions of ticket purchase and standard ground regulations state that that images can be taken of fans within the crowd and used in promotional material.
 Ticket holders agree to these conditions when purchasing a ticket.
-Any queries on promotional material featuring a child should be addressed to Saracen Rugby Cubs customer care team or Safeguarding Lead.
+Any queries on promotional material featuring a child should be addressed to Saracens customer care team or Safeguarding Lead.